Servideska/HPC/doc.zih.tu-dresden.de/docs/jobs_and_resources/mpi_issues.md

 > Using MPI_Win_allocate rather than separate MPI_Alloc_mem + MPI_Win_create may allow the MPI implementation to optimize the memory allocation.
 > (Using advanced MPI)

-It was observed for at least for the `OpenMPI/4.0.5` module that using `MPI_Alloc_mem` in conjunction with `MPI_Win_create` instead of `MPI_Win_Allocate` leads to segmentation faults in the calling application.
+It was observed for at least for the `OpenMPI/4.0.5` module that using `MPI_Win_Allocate` instead of `MPI_Alloc_mem` in conjunction with `MPI_Win_create` leads to segmentation faults in the calling application .
 To be precise, the segfaults occurred at partition `romeo` when about 200 GB per node where allocated.
-In contrast, the segmentation faults vanished when the implementation was refactored to call the `MPI_Win_allocate` function.
+In contrast, the segmentation faults vanished when the implementation was refactored to call the `MPI_Alloc_mem + MPI_Win_create` functions.